What is Around the Wicket and Over the Wicket?

 The choice can come down to personal preference but there can be advantages with an over the wicket approach.
 If a right handed bowler is delivering the ball to a right handed batter, they are bringing the LBW dismissal into play.

-If that right handed bowler were to switch to around the wicket, the natural angle suggests that the ball is more likely to pitch outside of leg stump.
+If that right handed bowler were to switch to around the wicket, the natural angle suggests that the ball is more likely to pitch outside of the leg stump.
 Remember that the LBW law states that a batter cannot be given out if the ball pitches outside the leg stump.

 Some bowlers have said that they find it easier to maintain an off stump line when they are bowling from over the wicket.